skyfox69/jsapi/README.md

 api_link 'foo', operation_id: 'bar'
 ```

-A link specified by `api_link` can be referred as below.
+A link specified by a `api_link` directive can be referred as below.

 ```ruby
 response do